 - Throw away any food or dump any water that you suspect may be contaminated.

-Salmonella is highly contagious.
-Avoid kissing, touching, and sexual activity until you’re fully clear of the bacteria.
+Salmonella is highly infectious.
+Avoid touching and sexual activity until you’re fully clear of the bacteria.

-Seek emergency medical attention if you start experiencing symptoms of salmonellosis.
-Keep seeing your doctor regularly after your symptoms have faded to test for the presence of the bacteria until they’re gone.
+Call 911 or local emergency services and get medical attention if you start experiencing severe salmonellosis symptoms.
+Keep seeing a doctor or healthcare professional regularly after your symptoms have faded to test for the presence of the bacteria until they’re gone, especially if you work in food service, healthcare, daycare, or other vulnerable settings.